 3 tent maximum per site, or 1 RV and 2 tents

-Fee includes parking for 2 vehicles; a $7 nightly fee for a 3rd vehicle.
-An RV, boat or ATV trailer is considered 1 vehicle.
+Nightly fee includes parking for 2 vehicles. $8 nightly fee for 3rd vehicle.
+An RV or boat/ ATV trailer is counted as 1 vehicle.

-OHVs, ATVs, and dirt bikes cannot be operated in any campground
+OHVs, ATVs, and dirt bikes are not permitted to operate in any campground

 Campsites are nestled in the forest near the scenic lakeshore.
 The Mount Massive Wilderness Area, a 30,540 acre stretch of primitive land encompassing Colorado's second highest peak at 14,421 feet, is nearby.
 Much of the wilderness is above timberline with many alpine plant communities and permanent snowfields.

 Venture to Independence Pass for a scenic drive with breathtaking views of the Rockies and surrounding alpine tundra habitat.
 At 12,095 feet, it is one of the highest paved mountain passes in the country and marks where the Top of the Rockies National Scenic and Historic Byway crosses the Continental Divide.

 The 1.2-mile Turquoise Lake Nature Trail is a gentle loop trail through the forest and down to the shoreline of Turquoise Lake.
 This trail connects to the 6.4-mile Turquoise Lake Trail that parallels the shoreline from Sugar Loaf Dam to May Queen Campground.
 Trail guides are available at the trailhead located about a mile south, at the entrance to Molly Brown Campground.
 On the lake, boating, sailing, canoeing and fishing are favorite activities.
 Anglers fish for stocked cutthroat, rainbow, brown and lake trout.
 Matchless Boat Ramp is located about two miles south of the campground.